-For the purpose of impairment testing, goodwill is allocated to Pembina's operating segments which represent the lowest level within Pembina at which goodwill is monitored for management purposes.
+For the purpose of impairment testing, goodwill is allocated to Pembina's operating segments which represent the groups of CGUs at which goodwill is monitored for management purposes.
 Annually, impairment testing for goodwill is performed in the fourth quarter.

-Economic uncertainty due to increasing interest rates and volatile commodity prices had minimal impact to Pembina's recoverable amount.
 The goodwill test was performed and no impairment was identified as it was determined that the recoverable amount for each operating segment exceeded the carrying amount, including goodwill.
 The recoverable amount was determined using a fair value less costs of disposal approach by discounting each operating segment's expected future cash flows (Level 3).
 The key assumptions that impact the recoverable amount include the following:

 - Cash flows for the first five years are projected based on past experience, actual operating results and the business plan approved by management.
 Cash flows for Pipelines and Facilities incorporate assumptions regarding contracted volumes and rates, which are based on market expectations.
-In addition, revenue and cost of product projections for Marketing & New Ventures incorporate assumptions regarding commodity volumes and pricing, which are sensitive to changes in the commodity price environment. - Cash flows for the remaining years of the useful lives of the assets within each operating segment are extrapolated for periods up to 75 years (2021: 75 years) using a long-term growth rate, except where contracted, long-term cash flows indicate that no growth rate should be applied or a specific reduction in cash flows is more appropriate. - After-tax discount rates are applied in determining the recoverable amount of operating segments.
-Discount rates are estimated based on past experience, the risk free rate and average cost of debt, targeted debt to equity ratio, in addition to estimates of the specific operating segment's equity risk premium, size premium, projection risk, asset risk, and betas.
+In addition, revenue and cost of product projections for Marketing & New Ventures incorporate assumptions regarding commodity volumes and pricing, which are sensitive to changes in the commodity price environment. - Cash flows for the remaining years of the useful lives of the assets within each operating segment are extrapolated for periods up to 60 years (2022: 75 years) using a long-term growth rate, except where contracted, long-term cash flows indicate that no growth rate should be applied or a specific reduction in cash flows is more appropriate. - After-tax discount rates are applied in determining the recoverable amount of operating segments.
+Discount rates are estimated based on the risk free rate and average cost of debt, targeted debt to equity ratio, in addition to estimates of the specific operating segment's equity risk premium, size premium, projection risk, asset risk, and betas.